zowe/docs-site/docs/troubleshoot/troubleshootingknownissues.md

 Restart API Mediation Layer.

 **Tip:**  To prevent this issue from occurring, it is strongly recommended not to restart TCP/IP stack while the API ML is running.

+## Services that are Not Running Appear to be Running

+**Symptom:**

+Services that are not running appear to be running.
+The following message is displayed in the Discovery Service:

+   **EMERGENCY!
+EUREKA MAY BE INCORRECTLY CLAIMING INSTANCES ARE UP WHEN THEY'RE NOT.
+RENEWALS ARE LESSER THAN THRESHOLD AND HENCE THE INSTANCES ARE NOT BEING EXPIRED JUST TO BE SAFE.**

+**Cause:**

+This message is expected behavior of the discovery service.
+If a service is incorrectly terminated without properly unregistering from Eureka, it initially enters _eviction status_ for a brief timeframe before the service is deregistered.
+Failure to properly terminate occurs when a service fails to respond to three consecutive heartbeat renewals.
+After the three heartbeat renewals are returned without a response, the Eureka discovery service keeps the service in _eviction status_ for one additional minute.
+If the service does not respond within this minute, the Eureka service unregisters this unresponsive service.
+When more than 15 percent of currently registered services are in _eviction status_, _self preservation mode_ is enabled.
+In _self preservation mode_, no services in eviction status are deregistered.
+As a result, these services continue to appear to be running even though they are not running.

+**Solution:**

+Use one of the following options to exit self preservation mode:

+   - **Restart the services that appear to be running**

+     Relaunch the services that appear to be registered.
+After the message disappears, close each of the services one at a time.
+Allow for a 3-minute period between closing each service.

+   - **Restart the discovery service**

+     Manually restart the discovery service.
+The new instance will not be in self perservation mode.
+In a few minutes, the running services register once again.

+   - **Adjust the threshold of services in eviction status**

+     Change the frequency of the discovery service from entering self preservation mode by adjusting the threshold of services in eviction status.

+       **Note:** The default threshold is .85.
+This results in the discovery service entering self preservation mode when 15 percent of currently registered services are in _eviction status_.

+       ```
+       eureka.renewalPercentThreshold=0.3
+       ```

+       This threshold limit causes the discovery service to enter self preservation mode when less than 30 percent of services are not responding.